xiscocapllonch/sudoku/README.md

-#Sudoku
+# Sudoku

-Super useful code written in golang to solve trivial sudokus and sudokus that require exploration too.
+Super USEFUL code written in golang to solve trivial sudokus and sudokus that require exploration too.

 ## Why?